-- Circuit class therapy (with a focus on overground walking practice) (Veerbeek et al. 2014); - Treadmill training with or without body weight support (Mehrholz et al. 2014; Nascimento et al 2021).
+- Circuit class therapy (with a focus on overground walking practice) (Veerbeek et al. 2014); - Treadmill training with or without body weight support (Mehrholz et al. 2014).

 For stroke survivors with difficulty walking, one or more of the following interventions may be used in addition to those listed above: